-- A performance bond on the part of the contractor for 100 percent of the contract price for contracts that is greater than \$100,000.
-A performance bond is one executed in connection with a contract to secure fulfillment of all the contractor's obligations under such contract.31 - A payment bond is one executed in connection with a contract to assure payment as required by law of all persons supplying labor and/or material in the execution of the work provided for in the contract.
-Required payment bond(s) must be filed within 30 days from the date of the Notice of Award.32 - Municipalities: If the contract is in excess of \$50,000, a payment bond is required.33 - Counties: If the contract exceeds \$25,000, a payment bond is required.34 - A bid bond from each bidder equivalent to five percent of the bid price for contracts that are greater than \$100,000.
-The bid quarantee shall consist of a firm commitment issued by a surety company authorized by the Texas Department of Insurance accompanying a bid as assurance that the bidder will, upon acceptance of his bid, execute such contractual documents as may be required within the time specified.35 - Bonds are not required on contracts for non-construction services, vehicles, equipment, or materials.
+- A performance bond on the part of the contractor for 100 percent of the contract price for contracts that are greater than \$100,000.
+A performance bond is one executed in connection with a contract to secure fulfillment of all the contractor's obligations under such contract.33 - A payment bond is one executed in connection with a contract to assure payment as required • by law of all persons supplying labor and/or material in the execution of the work provided for in the contract.
+Required payment bond(s) must be filed within 30 days from the date of the Notice of Award.34 - Municipalities: If the contract is in excess of \$50,000, a payment bond is required.35 0 - Counties: If the contract exceeds \$25,000, a payment bond is required.36 0